Brglz/Red-Green-Game/Readme.txt

 6. Assign newGeneration to be currentGeneration;
 7. Print the result;

 // I made the game in the browser.
-You can check it in the Browser-Game folder;
+You can check it in the Browser-Game folder or here https://brglz.github.io/Red-Green-Game/